Spontaneous parametric down-conversion: History

 SPDC was demonstrated as early as 1967 by S. E. Harris, M. K. Oshman, and R. L. Byer, as well as by D. Magde and H. Mahr.
+In 1970, David C. Burnham and Donald L. Weinberg used coincidence counting to show that the two photons of a pair are produced simultaneously within the time resolution of the detectors.
 It was first applied to experiments related to coherence by two independent pairs of researchers in the late 1980s: Carroll Alley and Yanhua Shih, and Rupamanjari Ghosh and Leonard Mandel.
 The duality between incoherent (Van Cittert–Zernike theorem) and biphoton emissions was found.

 Applications

 SPDC allows for the creation of optical fields containing (to a good approximation) a single photon.
 As of 2005, this is the predominant mechanism for an experimenter to create single photons (also known as Fock states).
 The single photons as well as the photon pairs are often used in quantum information experiments and applications like quantum cryptography and Bell test experiments.

 SPDC is widely used to create pairs of entangled photons with a high degree of spatial correlation.
 Such pairs are used in ghost imaging, in which information is combined from two light detectors: a conventional, multi-pixel detector that does not view the object, and a single-pixel (bucket) detector that does view the object.